-The Minimum value represents the sample the least number of reads (149,943).
+The Minimum value represents the sample with the least number of reads (149,943).

-QIIME 2 also calculated the Median and Mean number of sequences across all 6 samples as well as the sample with the most sequences (169,742) which represents the Maximum.
+QIIME 2 also calculated the Median and Mean number of sequences across all 6 samples as well as the sample with the most sequences (169,742), which represents the Maximum.